208 Elm Street, Valparaiso, IN 46383

 About my professional experience…

-In 2019, I re-branded my company to Vintage Baked Modern, an all-natural, specialty baking company selling wholesale premium gluten-free baked goods and baking mixes using my own blend of gluten-free flour.
-During this time, I was also the gluten-free/vegan chef for Parkhurst Dining at Valparaiso University and Carthage College which lead into an expansion of commercial baking of cookies, cakes, etc. I also would teach bakery staff how to use my gluten-free flour and baking mixes to produce large amounts of gluten-free baked goods for their students.
+During the pandemic, I was also the gluten-free/vegan chef for Parkhurst Dining at Valparaiso University and Carthage College which lead into an expansion of commercial baking of cookies, cakes, etc. I trained staff how to use my gluten-free flour and baking mixes to scale up their gluten-free baked goods for their students.

 About my roots…